 What is a House Fly?

 The house fly is the most common fly found in and around homes.
 It has a worldwide distribution and is prominent in Canada or the United States.
 House flies are not only nuisance pests while buzzing around homes, but they are potential disease carriers.
-House flies have short lifespans, but they can quickly reproduce in large numbers, leading to large house fly populations if not identified and effectively controlled.
+House fly have short lifespans, but they can quickly reproduce in large numbers, leading to large house fly populations if not identified and effectively controlled.

-What do House Flies
+What do House Flies look like?

 House fly eggs resemble small grains of rice.
 The eggs hatch into larvae, also known as maggots, which range in size from about ¼-3/8” (7-10 mm) long.
 Maggots are cream colored with a greasy appearance.
 When entering the pupal stage, maggots develop dark, hard outer shells, legs and wings, ultimately emerging as full-grown adult flies.